awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_enable_log_forwarding.md

 ### Step 2: Create a CloudWatch Logs resource policy in IAM<a name="step2_create_resource_policy"></a>

 Create a CloudWatch Logs resource policy granting AWS Directory Service rights to add logs into the new log group you created in Step 1\.
-You can either specify the exact ARN to the log group to limit Directory Service’s access to other log groups or use a wild card to include all log groups\.
+You can either specify the exact ARN to the log group to limit AWS Directory Service’s access to other log groups or use a wild card to include all log groups\.
 The following sample policy uses the wild card method to identify that all log groups that start with `/aws/directoryservice/` for the AWS account where your directory resides will be included\.

 ```
 {